Wealth creation strategies, topics and specialtiesHow can you build wealth, make more money? Find out here.

 Simply Wall Street

 - What is Microinvesting?
-Turn your spare change into big bucks with these 4 micro-investment apps. (includes good comparison) Finder.com
+Turn your spare change into big bucks with these 4 micro-investment apps.
+Finder.com (it’s got a good comparison)

 They say: “Not every micro-investment platform works the same way.
 Some apps let you invest smaller amounts than is normally allowed into the stock market, also called fractional investing.
 Others, like Raiz – Acorns in the US – work by investing your spare change from everyday purchases when you link your bank account.”